-Goodwill Theatre’s Schorr Family Firehouse Stage will offer two alternating exhibitions and plenty of chances for interactive play.
-Children will part take in the funny and at time gravity-defying juggling and unicycling skills of Will Stafford, juggler extraordinaire, then enjoy a participatory musical pirate performance by The Crimson Pirates, where they help write the story.
-It’s fun for all – the young and the young at heart!
+Goodwill Theatre’s Schorr Family Firehouse Stage will offer two alternating shows with plenty of chances for interactive play.
+Children will part take in the funny and at time gravity-defying juggling and unicycling skills of Will Stafford, juggler extraordinaire, then enjoy a participatory tale of a Robin Hood performance by Dufflebag Theater, where they help write and act in the story.

-Tri-Cities Opera performers (four singers and one pianist) will be performing 10-15 minute segments of Goldie B. Locks and the Three Singing Bears by John Davies (set to the music of Mozart and Offenbach), followed by a Q&A talk back after each segment.
+Tri-Cities Opera’s Resident Artists (four singers and pianist) will perform 15 minute segments of John Davies’ adaptation of Pinocchio (set to the music of Mozart, Donizetti, Offenbach & Pergolesi), followed by a Q&A talk back after each chapter.
 Photo ops with the cast, set, and various props/costume pieces will also be offered.
-The full show is 45 minutes, but by offering it in smaller segments, more children will be able to experience opera and then move on to other performances and activities.
+The full show is 45 minutes, but by offering it in smaller increments, more children will be able to experience opera and then move on to other performances and activities.
 Children that are particularly interested in this performance will be able to attend four consecutive parts to watch the opera in its entirety.

-Roberson Museum and Science Center is proud to host the afternoon of exploration as children are introduced to a variety of dynamic and engaging arts programming.
-Roberson will provide educational hands-on activities designed around the themes of the musical performances taking place in our galleries.
-Children will be able to make origami pirate hats that they can wear right into the Goodwill Theatre’s musical comedy performance of The Crimson Pirates.
-Or they can make their own teddy bears to act out their own version of Tri-Cities Opera’s Goldie B. Locks and the Three Singing Bears.
+Roberson Museum and Science Center will provide educational hands-on activities designed around the themes of the musical performances taking place in their galleries.
+Children will be able to make origami Robin Hood hats that they can wear right into the Goodwill Theatre’s performance of the same name.
+Or they can make their own marionettes to act out their own version of Tri-Cities Opera’s Pinocchio.
 Other creative activities plus a very special musical planetarium show will allow children to have their own arts adventure.